greenelab/single_translator_VAE/README.md

 ## Full documentation on this README will be provided at a later stage of devlopment.

-### Summary: The following package is a conditional variational autoencoder model implemented through scVI design for data translation between single-cell and sing-nucleus RNA-sequencing.
+### Summary: The following package is a conditional variational autoencoder model implemented through scVI design for data translation between single-cell and single-nucleus RNA-sequencing.

 # single_translator_VAE